-Admission Requirements: Applications to the D.P.T. program will be submitted via the Physical Therapy Centralized Application Services (PTCAS).
-The Office of Graduate Admissions will review the applicants and, along with the Department Chair, determine who will be invited for an interview.
+Applications to the D.P.T. program will be submitted via the Physical Therapy Centralized Application Services (PTCAS).
+The Office of Graduate Admissions will review the applicants and, along with the Department of Physical Therapy Admissions Committee, determine who will be invited for an interview.
 After the interview, students who have been accepted will be invited to join the D.P.T. program.